Polymeta/RBounty/readme.md

 # RBounty

 A simple bounty plugin for Sponge!
 Works with  any economy that implements Sponge's EconomyService.
-Tested with the current reccomended 1.12.2 versions of spongeforge, totaleconomy, and forge as of the 1-1-20 (spongeforge-1.12.2-2838-7.1.8.jar, TotalEconomy-1.8.1.jar, and forge-1.12.2-14.23.5.2847-universal.jar)

 **MECHANICS:**